This license ("License") contains rights and restrictions associated

 Put something here for browsers that don't use Java.

-The following parameters can be passed to the applet:
+The following parameters can be passed to Ripple:

-- This parameter specifies the background colour of the applet.
-It is mandatory
+- This parameter specifies the name of the image to be rippled.

 I'd suggest you put the class file in the same directory as the page on